-As the United States continues to confront the opioid crisis, attention has been focused on prescribing and dispensing these drugs.
-Despite the risk for abuse, opioids play a legitimate role for many patients with chronic pain.
+As the U.S. continues to confront the opioid crisis, attention has been focused on prescribing and dispensing these drugs.
+Despite the risk for abuse, opioids play a legitimate role for many patients with chronic pain and cancer pain.
 Federal efforts to combat the abuse of opioids should not pose a barrier to access for those who truly need these drugs to treat chronic pain.
 Failing to do so will result in a crisis of untreated chronic pain.